 This walnut wood is popular with woodworkers because it is a hard, dense, and tight-grained wood, and it polishes to a beautifully smooth finish.
 Over time, natural walnut wood develops a lustrous patina.

-Walnut wood is usually straight-grained but can have waves or curls, which only enhance the character.
+Walnut wood is usually straight-grained but can have waves or curls, enhancing the character.

 Cost: $2 to $38 per board feet